 We place student voice at the center of this work by hiring undergraduate student ambassadors to assist in improving the disability climate on campus, including students on our Disability Resources Advisory Committee, and collaborating with Students for Access and Ability, an officially-recognized student organization for students with disabilities and their allies.

 While we work towards universal design, we recognize that accommodations are a necessary tool to help many students get equal access to their programs.
 We will work with you to determine where barriers might exist at SUNY Cortland and which accommodations will best "level the playing field."
-We customize an access plan of approved accommodations for each student that may be shared with faculty or other appropriate College officials.
+We customize an access plan of approved accommodations for each student that may be shared with faculty or other appropriate university officials.
 Accommodations may not fundamentally alter essential program requirements.
 Some of the most common examples include:

 Many others may be assigned to allow students gain equal access to courses.